isomerpages/bca-strata/_resources/Guidelines.md

 **Withdrawal of Application Form (Applicant)**

 The Applicant is required to print out and complete the withdrawal of application form to discontinue his/her case at Strata Titles Boards.
-It is to be submitted to the Board before the Respondent can complete the consent to withdrawal of application form.
 [Withdrawal of Application Form (Applicant)](/files/Guidelines/withdrawal-of-application-form(applicant)-060821.pdf)

 **Consent to Withdrawal of Application Form (Respondent)**